danielgafni/website/www/content/projects/raifhack.md

 tags = ["python", "ml", "dl", "competitions"]
 +++

-This is a very interesting solution for the [RaifHack](https://raifhack.ru/) competition.
+[The repository](https://github.com/danielgafni/RAIFHACK) showcases a very interesting solution for the [RaifHack](https://raifhack.ru/) competition.
 The goal of the competition was to implement a machine learning model for accurate commercial real estate price prediction.
 The given training dataset included both residential and commercial property, but only commercial property prices had to be predicted.

 The breakdown of the solution is:
  1. For a given commercial property object, find similar residential property based on a hand-crafted set of tabular features including geographical location, area, etc. [FAISS](https://github.com/facebookresearch/faiss) was used for efficient vector search.